Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/network/networkInterface/README.md

 - go
 products:
 - azure
-description: "These code samples will show you how to manage Virtual Network Manager using Azure SDK for Golang."
+description: "These code samples will show you how to manage Virtual Network Interface using Azure SDK for Golang."
 urlFragment: network-interface
 ---

-# Getting started - Managing Virtual Network using Azure Golang SDK
+# Getting started - Managing Virtual Network Interface using Azure Golang SDK

-These code samples will show you how to manage Virtual Network using Azure SDK for Golang.
+These code samples will show you how to manage Virtual Network Interface using Azure SDK for Golang.

 ## Features